To change Azure subscription in PowerShell, we can simply use the Select-AZSubscription Azure PowerShell cmdlet. It’s really easy to use.

 Syntax-2

-You can also use the Subscription Id as parameter to change the Azure subscription.
+You can also use the Subscription ID as a parameter to change the Azure subscription.

 Select-AzSubscription -SubscriptionId 'Your Azure Subscription Id'